shachafemanoel/hazard-detection-api-/API_FETCH_GUIDE.md

 This comprehensive guide shows you how to interact with the Hazard Detection API using JavaScript `fetch()`, `curl`, and other HTTP clients.

+For a step-by-step walkthrough of common client workflows, see the [Client Guide](CLIENT_GUIDE.md).

 ## 🌍 Base URLs

 ```javascript